TongLiu-github/RetSum/README.md

-# This is the implemmentation for retrival-augmented summurization for low-resource-languages
+# This is the implementation for retrival-augmented summurization for low-resource-languages